 Despite damage to its ceiling in 1973, the theatre reopened the next year and hosted a long line of musical productions, the most successful of which was Hairspray, which ran for almost three years.
-The theatre also witnessed the incredible show, The Illusionists, starring seven world leading magicians including the UK’s Jamie Raven.
-The Illusionists: Direct from Broadway is the show that's set to electrify audiences from July at Shaftesbury Theatre.
-Thereafter, & Juliet will be showcased.
+The theatre also witnessed the incredible show, The Illusionists, starring seven world leading magicians including the UK’s Jamie Raven. & Juliet is the show that's set to electrify audiences from November, 2019 at Shaftesbury Theatre London.

 Address: 29 Shaftesbury Ave, Soho, London W1D 7ES, UK